-- i) Duration These examinations shall be of 2 Hours duration. - ii) Theory Question Paper Pattern:- - 1) There shall be four questions each of 15 marks. - 2) All questions shall be compulsory with internal choice within the questions. - 3) Question may be subdivided into sub-questions a, b, c... and the allocation of marks depends on the weightage of the topic.
+- I. Duration Theses examinations shall be of 2 Hours duration. - II.
+Question Course Pattern:- - 1) There shall be four questions each of 15 marks. - 2) All questions shall be compulsory with internal choice within the questions. - 3) Question may be subdivided into sub-questions a, b, c... and the allocation of marks depend on the weightage of the topic.

-The assessment of Part 'A' i.e. Internal Assessment and Part 'B' i.e. Semester End Examination as mentioned above for the Semesters I to IV shall be processed by the Colleges / Institutions of their learners and issue the grade cards to them after the conversion of marks into grade as per the procedure mentioned in this manual.
-The format of the grade card is given in the Chapter 5 of the manual to maintain the uniformity across the all colleges for the examinations conducted by the colleges on behalf of the University.

-The assessment of Part 'A' i.e. Internal Assessment as mentioned above for the Semesters V & VI shall be processed by the Colleges / Institutions of their learners admitted for the programme while the University shall conduct the assessment of Part 'B' i.e. Semester End Examination for Semesters V & VI.
-The Internal Assessment marks of learners appearing for Semesters V & VI shall be submitted to the University by the respective colleges/Institutions before the commencement of respective Semester End Examinations.
-The Semester End Examinations for Semesters V & VI shall be conducted by the University and the results shall be declared after processing the internal assessment and the marks awarded to the learners.
+- a) The assessment of Part "A" and "B" i.e. Internal Assessment & Semester End Examination as mentioned above for the Semester I to IV shall be processed by the Colleges / Institutions of their learners and issue the grade cards to them after the conversion of marks into grade as per the procedure mentioned in this manual.
+The format of the grade card is given in the Chapter 5 of this manual to maintain the uniformity across the all colleges for the examinations conducted by the colleges on behalf of the University. - b) The assessment of Part "A" i.e. Internal Assessment as mentioned above for the Semester V & VI shall be processed by the Colleges / Institutions of their learners admitted for the programme while the University shall conduct the assessment of Part "B" i.e. the Semester End Examination for Semesters V & VI.
+The Internal Assessment marks of learners appearing for semester V & VI shall be submitted to the University by the respective colleges/ Institutions before the commencement of respective Semester End Examinations.
+The results shall be declared by the University after processing the marks obtained by the learner in the Internal Assessment and the marks awarded to the learners in Semester End Examination.
 The grade card shall be issued by the University after converting the marks into grades.